User Guide Cancel

 Rendering process information in the Render Queue panel

-The Render Queue panel takes advantage of Multi-Frame Rendering and highlights what’s rendering, how much time is remaining, the rendering progress, and how it is using your system.
+The Render Queue panel takes advantage of Multi-Frame Rendering and highlights what’s rendering, how much time is remaining, the rendering progress, and how it's using your system.
 This information is helpful in analyzing render performance and disk space usage.
-For more information, see Render and export with the Render Queue panel.
+Learn more about rendering and exporting with the Render Queue panel.

 The info button in the Render Queue displays information about the frames rendering.